 I thought I knew everything until I arrived in the Midwest.
 But there's a reason why presidential campaigns all start in Iowa—here in the Heartland, you can't shuck or jive; people see right through it.
 What I learned here is how to craft my message to appeal to everyone.
 Three years ago, I began adding videos to my reporting and I'm now pretty good with XHTML and CSS and used it to tailor this website—and I can do the same for you.
 I have a bachelor's degree from the University of California, Santa Cruz, and a master's in journalism from the University of Southern California.

 I was lucky enough to grow up when there were still vacant lots, so we grew a lot of our own vegetables, just like my ancestors—one branch from Louisiana, one branch from Calistoga—had done before me.
 Being the youngest, I was always the one who had to clean the fish, so I know my ingredients from the inside out.
 My childhood wasn't all wool shirts and giant Chinooks though.
 My first photo was published in the Alhambra Post-Advocate when I was 12 and I've been contributing to newspapers and magazines ever since.

-For charity my wife and I raise and train dogs to assist the handicapped—so far we've raised three guide dogs for the blind, and four for the handicapped.
+As our corporal works of mercy, my wife and I raise and train dogs to assist the handicapped—so far we've raised three guide dogs for the blind, and four for the handicapped.